Italian Chopped Salad with Parmesan Vinaigrette

-Perfectly paired with our grilled steaks, this Italian Chopped Salad with Parmesan Vinaigrette was chock full of delicious flavors and textures and a hit with our friends.
+Perfectly paired with our grilled steaks, this Italian Chopped Salad with Parmesan Vinaigrette was chock full of delicious flavors and textures.
+It was a hugewith our friends!

 When entertaining, I love a green salad on the menu.
-This versatile salad can be tweaked with your favorite ingredients!
+This versatile chopped salad recipe can be tweaked with your favorite ingredients!

 Chopped Italian Salad